mdiamanti/Jaco2-ROS-CAN-pkgs/README.md

 - Regarding the hardware that extends the capabilities of a pc to support CANbus, [PCAN-USB](https://www.peak-system.com/PCAN-USB.199.0.html?&L=1) from Peak System was used along with the socketcan drivers.
 In order to be able to use the hardware, you should first follow step by step the installation and hardware configuration instructions given by the provider.
    1. Installation of [Linux Device Drivers](https://www.peak-system.com/fileadmin/media/linux/index.htm).
    2. Hardware Configuration as reported in the [User Manual](https://www.peak-system.com/produktcd/Pdf/English/PCAN-USB_UserMan_eng.pdf).
-   These packagesmay work with other hardware as well, but they have only been tested for the one recommended.
+   These packages may work with other hardware as well, but they have only been tested for the one recommended.

 ## Installation
 The installation as follows was tested on Ubuntu 14.04 and ROS indigo.